 Goodwill.
 We test goodwill for impairment on an annual basis and in the interim by reporting unit if events and circumstances indicate that goodwill may be impaired.
 The events and circumstances that are considered include business climate and market conditions, legal factors, operating performance indicators and competition.
 Impairment of goodwill is evaluated on a qualitative basis before calculating the fair value of the reporting unit.
 If the qualitative assessment suggests that impairment is more likely than not, a quantitative impairment analysis is performed.
 The quantitative analysis involves comparison of the fair value of a reporting unit with its carrying amount.
 The valuation of a reporting unit requires judgment in estimating future cash flows, discount rates, residual growth rates and other factors.
 In making these judgments, we evaluate the financial health of our business, including such factors as industry performance, market saturation and opportunity, changes in technology and operating cash flows, and other relevant entity-specific events.
-Goodwill impairment testing requires us to make a number of assumptions and estimates concerning future levels of revenue growth, operating margins, and other financial assumptions, which are based upon our long-term plan.
-The discount rate is an estimate of the overall after-tax rate of return required by a market participant whose weighted average cost of capital includes both debt and equity, including a risk premium.
-While we use the best available information to prepare our cash flows and discount rate assumptions, actual future cash flows and/or market conditions could differ significantly resulting in future impairment charges related to recorded goodwill balances.
-While there are always changes in assumptions to reflect changing business and market conditions, our overall methodology used has remained unchanged.
 Changes in our forecasts or decreases in the value of our common stock could cause book value of reporting units to exceed their fair values.
 If the carrying amount of a reporting unit exceeds its fair value, an impairment loss is recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
 If an event occurs that would cause a revision to the estimates and assumptions used in analyzing the value of the goodwill, the revision could result in a non-cash impairment charge that could have a material impact on the financial results.

-As of December 31, 2023, we have recorded goodwill of \$287.4 million on our Consolidated Balance Sheets.
-This goodwill is attributable to the Pharmacogenomics, Myriad International, Myriad Women's Health, and Gateway reporting units.
+As of December 31, 2022, we have recorded goodwill of \$286.8 million on our Consolidated Balance Sheets.
+This goodwill is attributable to the Myriad Mental Health, Myriad International, Myriad Women's Health, and Gateway reporting units.
 We qualitatively evaluated our reporting units for impairment.
 The factors that are considered in the qualitative analysis include macroeconomic conditions, industry and market considerations, revenue growth rates, current and financial performance, other factors that would have a negative effect on earnings and cash flows, and other relevant entity-specific events and information.
 Significant judgment is required in assessing the weight of the qualitative factors.
-We noted no indicators of impairment during the year ended December 31, 2023.
+We noted no indicators of impairment during the year ended December 31, 2022.